Redistribute neighbor provides a mechanism for IP subnets to span racks without forcing the end hosts to run a routing protocol.

 - The imported distance of the locally imported kernel routes using the

-Confirm that routes are in the BGP/OSPF database and being advertised.
+Confirm that routes are in the BGP/OSPF database and are being advertised.